RDjarbeng/HTTP-GET-POST-Request-with-GSM/README.md

 SoftwareSerial SIM900(2, 3); // RX, TX
 ```

 In this example, we set the RX pin to digital pin 2 and the TX pin to digital pin 3.
-You can adjust these pin assignments based on your specific setup.
+You can adjust these pin assignments based on your specific setup. <br>

 Next, there are two utility functions provided in the code that simplify sending commands to the SIM900 module and displaying the response.
-However, if you prefer, you can directly send data to the module using SIM900.println("command");, replacing "command" with the AT command you want to send.
+However, if you prefer, you can directly send data to the module using SIM900.println("command");, replacing "command" with the AT command you want to send. <br>

 The utility functions are as follows
 ```